ksctl/docs/content/en/docs/Concepts/ksctl manager.md

 ---
 title: Core Manager
 description: >
   The Component of Ksctl responsible for managing Cloud controller and Distribution controller.
+It has multiple types of managers
 categories: [Examples]
 ---